uddina/Minecraft_Skin_Generator/README.md

 - Windows:

   - UI: Open Run_Inference_UI.bat, let it create the venv_ui and install the requirements.
-After that ctrl+click the local url.
+After it's done, it will automatically open your default browser.

   - NO UI: Open Run_Inference_NO_UI.bat, let it create the venv_no_ui and install the requirements, it will ask you for the parameters to set that are explained below

 - Mac & Linux

   - UI: Open Run_Inference_UI.sh, let it create the venv_ui and install the requirements.
-After that ctrl+click the local url.
+After it's done, it will automatically open your default browser.

   - NO UI: Open Run_Inference_NO_UI.sh, let it create the venv_no_ui and install the requirements, it will ask you for the parameters to set that are explained below